azman4/bestbuy-api-tests/README.md

 a.
 Bestbuy APIs (server) are up and running on your local server -> npm start.

 b.
-Using Terminal -> Go to the e2e folder (since this is main test folder) from the main folder -> command = cd e2e.
+Using Terminal -> Go to the e2e folder (since this is the test folder) from the main folder -> command = cd e2e.

 ### Tools
 Below tools/dependencies are required to be installed in the machine from where automation scripts would be triggered-